 Choosing the Right Size

-There are a range of different sizes of sewage treatment plants available to suit varied needs, so to ensure that you select the ideal size for your situation, you need to consider the size of the building or properties that will be feeding waste water through to an off-mains sewage system.
-You also need to factor in how many people may be using those facilities, and you should always allow for maximum occupancy to avoid issues later on down the line.
+There are a range of different sizes of sewage treatment plants available to suit varied needs, so to ensure that you select the ideal size for your situation.
+You will need to consider the size of the building and the amount of inhabitants that will be feeding waste water to the off-mains sewage system.
+It’s important to factor in how many people may be using those facilities and you should always allow for maximum occupancy to avoid issues later on down the line.

 One property with up to three bedrooms – Allow for a minimum populace of five people (5P)